darklinkpower/PlayniteExtensionsCollection/README.md

 Please also be aware that I don't visit the Playnite forums frequently so if you need help or have a question, I'm more easily found in the [Playnite Discord server](https://discord.gg/BrtABqe "Playnite Discord server")

+## Translations

+You can help to translate the extensions do different languages via the project [Crowdin page.](https://crowdin.com/project/darklinkpower-playnite-extensi)

 ## Download and installation

 Option A. Click the `Install` link of the extension in the table.